 Psychology is the scientific study of the behaviours of individuals and their mental processes.
 Psychology attempts to unravel what roles genes, biophysical and cultural factors play in behaviour.
 Sociology is the scientific study of the meaning and central characteristics of society.
 Sociology attempts to unpack the social relations that underpin human interactions, social inequality and diversity, social change and social welfare.

 Combining the study of both the individual and society, you will be well prepared for a wide range of careers.
-You will find this course particularly suitable if you have an enquiring, questioning mind and you want to understand more about human nature, interactions and experiences.
+If you have an enquiring, questioning mind and you want to understand more about human nature, interactions and experiences, this course is perfect.

-You can opt to study for an ordinary degree, completing three years of this course or an Honours degree, completing four.
-You will complete a range of modules, as outlined, each year and a dissertation in Year Four.
+You can opt to study for an ordinary degree, completing three years or an honours degree, completing four years.
+You will complete a range of modules, as outlined, each year.

-You will be able to reflect on how psychological and sociological knowledge can effect positive changes in the quality of peoples everyday lives.
+- You will be able to reflect on how psychological and sociological knowledge can effect positive changes in the quality of the everydya lives of individuals.

 Irish Leaving Certificate:

-Year 2 - HNC Social Sciences .
-Scottish Higher: BC at Advanced Higher in relevant subjects plus BB at Higher/ A Level: BBB in relevant subjects.
-Year 3 - HND Social Sciences
+Year 2 - HNC Social Sciences with B in the graded unit.
+Scottish Higher: BC at Advanced Higher in relevant subjects plus BB at Higher.
+A Level: BBB in relevant subjects.
+Year 3 - HND Social Sciences with CB in the graded units.

 BSc (Hons) Psychology & Sociology